 change event is not exactly the same in different browsers when applied to a range slider.

 Let’s look at how these events behave in the different browsers.
-The code I’ll be using is embedded in the JS Bin example below:
+The code I’ll be using is embedded in the CodePen example below:

 input to see the differences I’ll be discussing.
 The results described are observed on OSX and Windows 7.

 Note: Opera is equivalent to Chrome in these tests because it now has the same rendering engine.

 - Works as expected, the